njch5/oo-ride-share/README.md

 # Ride Share

+# <Dan's Notes>

+## General

+Possibly remove or abridge the `Context` section.
+Certainly needs to be rewritten.

+## Comprehension Questions

+To the baseline or setup or whatever section, add comprehension questions, to be answered with your partner:
+- You can experiment with the code in pry with `pry -r ./lib/trip_dispatcher.rb`, then `td = RideShare::TripDispatcher.new`
+- **Classes and Relationships:**
+  - What classes are there in this project?
+  - What _inheritance_ relations exist between classes?
+  - What _composition_ relations exist between classes?
+  - Draw a class diagram that contains all of the above relations.
+- **Code:**
+  - Why doesn't `Passenger` or `Trip` need an `attr_reader` for `id`?
+  - Why does the version of `from_csv` in `CsvRecord` raise a `NotImplementedError`?
+What does this mean?
+Why don't we hit that when we run the code?
+  - Why is `from_csv` a private method?
+  - How does `CsvRecord.load_all` know what CSV file to open?
+  - When you call `Passenger.load_all`, what happens?
+What methods are called in what order?

+## Waves

+**Wave 1:** Basically the same, implementing small improvements.
+Go through and double check for clarity / consistency. s/user/passenger/g

+**Wave 2:** Implement `Driver`.
+Will need substantial changes to the writeup, since the inheritance model is very different.
+Should be much easier, since they're basically mirroring `Passenger` - good opportunity to work out the sticky pieces of inheritance in a controlled way.

+**Waves 3 and 4:** Pretty much the same.
+Probably still keep wave 4 optional.

+# </Dan's Notes>

 Remember the ride share exercise we did with designing and creating a system to track the ride share data from a CSV file?
 We did a lot of great work on this exercise in creating arrays and hashes of data, but we've learned a lot since we did that exercise!

 Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented implementation of our ride share system.